 And by the way ... if you like these black beans, then you'll probably LOVE my Spicy Black Eyed Peas, too!

 - 1 tablespoon extra virgin olive oil

 - 1 large green pepper, chopped

-- 2 (15-oz.) cans black beans, lightly drained but not rinsed
+- 2 (15-ounce) cans black beans, lightly drained but not rinsed

 - chopped cilantro, optional

-And if you love Black Beans and Rice as much as I do, you can check out all of my black bean recipes or start with these faves:
+If you love Black Beans and Rice as much as I do, you can check out all of my black bean recipes ... here are some of my faves:

 - Baked Black Bean Taquitos